juyongjiang/VFedPCA-VFedAKPCA/README.md

 ```bash
 python main.py --data_path './dataset/College.csv' --batch_size 160
 ```
 Then, you only need to set different `flag`, `p_list`, `iter_list` and `sampler_num` to exmaines the effect of feature size, local iterations, warm-start power iterations, and weight scaling method on structed datasets.
-The example is as follows:
+The example is as follows.
 ```
 flag ='clients'
 p_list = [3, 5, 10]         # the number of involved clients